 What distinguishes Mendoza from renowned counterparts like Napa Valley in the US or Casablanca in Chile?

-The highest peaks of the Andes are found in Mendoza: with 6,961m (22,832 ft), Aconcagua is the highest peak in America.
+The highest peaks of the Andes are located in Mendoza: Aconcagua is the highest mountain outside of Asia and is 6,961 m (22.837 ft) high, making it the highest mountain in the western and southern hemispheres..
 Shielded by the Andes from Pacific humidity and distanced from the Atlantic, Mendoza's climate is optimal for vine growth.

 As the vineyards ascend to greater heights, they receive an amplified dose of UV rays, resulting in grapes that exhibit richer color and flavor.
 Temperatures drop at higher elevations, which safeguards the grapes' acidity.
 The combination of high altitude and calcium carbonate-rich soils produces wines that are both intense and fresh.